Multi-Object Grasping in the Plane: Experiments

-The robot is a UR5 with Robotiq 2F-85 gripper.
 We use Mujoco 2.1.0 as the physics simulator.
 In all experiments, we use a fixed set of objects, shown in Fig.~\ref{fig:mog_intro}.
 It contains a total of 33 objects from 3-sided to 6-sided convex polygons.
 We create a model of these objects in Mujoco where we ensure that objects are rigid and have a uniform mass distribution.
 In physical experiments, we use an RGB-D camera to estimate the pose of objects on a table.
 We approximate the frictionless case by selecting low ($\mu=0.01$) friction parameters in Mujoco.